namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 8/1/24
+- Working on BCAs then start testing

 ### 7/31/24
-- Working throuhg ISPA today
+- Worked through ISPAs

 ### 7/30/24
 - Worked on CSA and DPA yesterday